tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mongodb_instance.html.markdown

 * `password` - (Optional, String) Password of this Mongodb account.
 * `prepaid_period` - (Optional, Int) The tenancy (time unit is month) of the prepaid instance.
 Valid values are 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 24, 36.
 NOTE: it only works when charge_type is set to `PREPAID`.
 * `project_id` - (Optional, Int) ID of the project which the instance belongs.
+* `remove_node_list` - (Optional, List) Add node attribute list.
 * `security_groups` - (Optional, Set: [`String`], ForceNew) ID of the security group.
 * `subnet_id` - (Optional, String, ForceNew) ID of the subnet within this VPC.
 The value is required if `vpc_id` is set.
 * `tags` - (Optional, Map) The tags of the Mongodb.
 Key name `project` is system reserved and can't be used.
 * `vpc_id` - (Optional, String, ForceNew) ID of the VPC.

+The `add_node_list` object supports the following:

+* `role` - (Required, String) The node role that needs to be added.
+- SECONDARY: Mongod node;
+- READONLY: read-only node;
+- MONGOS: Mongos node.
+* `zone` - (Required, String) The availability zone corresponding to the node.
+- single availability zone, where all nodes are in the same availability zone;
+- multiple availability zones: the current standard specification is the distribution of three availability zones, and the master and slave nodes are not in the same availability zone.
+You should pay attention to configuring the availability zone corresponding to the new node, and the rule that the number of nodes in any two availability zones is greater than the third availability zone must be met after the addition.

+The `remove_node_list` object supports the following:

+* `node_name` - (Required, String) The node ID to delete.
+The shard cluster must specify the name of the node to be deleted by a group of shards, and the rest of the shards should be grouped and aligned.
+* `role` - (Required, String) The node role that needs to be deleted.
+- SECONDARY: Mongod node;
+- READONLY: read-only node;
+- MONGOS: Mongos node.
+* `zone` - (Required, String) The availability zone corresponding to the node.
+- single availability zone, where all nodes are in the same availability zone;
+- multiple availability zones: the current standard specification is the distribution of three availability zones, and the master and slave nodes are not in the same availability zone.
+You should pay attention to configuring the availability zone corresponding to the new node, and the rule that the number of nodes in any two availability zones is greater than the third availability zone must be met after the addition.

 ## Attributes Reference